-they need it and to eliminate waste and duplication.

-Standardised Care - to drive consistency

-and high quality while leveraging systems

-that encourage clinicians to find the most

-cost effective solutions to meet patient

-needs.

-3. Matching patients need with an appropriate

-care delivery model - patients with complex

-chronic diseases need a different kind of

-care than patients with injuries or simple

-episodic diseases and therefore the

-philosophy of directing patients into the right

-care model or delivery channel applies to

-clinicians as well.

-4. Facilitate the development of health literacy-

-which will ensure that patients are

-supported to develop the confidence and

-knowledge to manage their own conditions

-The Care Plus Team has access to the older

-peoples liaison psychiatry team to ensure that

-mental health and dementia related needs are

-addressed

-·
+1. Coordination of Care - to ensure patients actually receive the care they need when they need it and to eliminate waste and duplication.
+2. Standardised Care - to drive consistency and high quality while leveraging systems that encourage clinicians to find the most cost effective solutions to meet patient needs.
+3. Matching patients need with an appropriate care delivery model - patients with complex chronic diseases need a different kind of care than patients with injuries or simple episodic diseases and therefore the philosophy of directing patients into the right care model or delivery channel applies to clinicians as well.
+4. Facilitate the development of health literacywhich will ensure that patients are supported to develop the confidence and knowledge to manage their own conditions The Care Plus Team has access to the older peoples liaison psychiatry team to ensure that mental health and dementia related needs are addressed S117 ensures that councils and the NHS Ensure those people subject to a Section 117 receive an annual provide aftercare services, including a care home place if that is needed, for people who review. have been discharged from hospital having been detained for treatment under the Mental Health Act 1983.
+Extensive range of residential and nursing care Ensure that people in residential care provision is available for those unable to live are appropriately supported through independently in North Tyneside. continued joint quality monitoring An Enhanced Primary Care in Care Home processes. scheme is in place to ensure all eligible patients Where cognitive impairment exists are registered with an aligned GP practice in ensure appropriate referrals to clinicians are made (not dependent North Tyneside. on behavioural change).
+Expand the Medicines Optimisation in Care Home project through the Enhanced Primary Care scheme.
+Improved early identification of older people who are released from prison is needed